emreerkmen/quiz-app-go/README.md

 [
     {
         "quizID": 1,
-        "quizName": "General Quiz",
+        "quizName": "Animal Quiz",
         "userName": "Emre",
         "questionAndAnswers": [
             {
+                "question": "In which country can you find the smallest jellyfish?", "selectedAnswer": "",
+                "correctAnswer": "Australia",
+                "result": "Empty."
+            },
+            {
+                "question": "What animals are Holstein Friesians?",
+                "selectedAnswer": "Dogs",
+                "correctAnswer": "Cows",
+                "result": "Wrong Answer :("
+            },
+            {
-                "question": "What is the best game in the world?", "selectedAnswer": "Call Of Duty",
+                "question": "Which famous horse race is held in Melbourne, Australia?", "selectedAnswer": "Melbourne Cup",
-                "correctAnswer": "Call Of Duty",
+                "correctAnswer": "Melbourne Cup",
                 "result": "Correct Answer :)"
             },
             {
-                "question": "What is the capital of Malta", "selectedAnswer": "NFS",
+                "question": "Which famous dolphin can you find in Clearwater Aquarium, Florida?", "selectedAnswer": "Flipper",
-                "correctAnswer": "GTA 5",
+                "correctAnswer": "Winter",
                 "result": "Wrong Answer :("
             },
             {
-                "question": "What is the capital of Turkey", "selectedAnswer": "İstanbul",
+                "question": "Where can you find the largest coral reef in the world?", "selectedAnswer": "Mexico",
-                "correctAnswer": "Ankara",
+                "correctAnswer": "Australia",
                 "result": "Wrong Answer :("
+            },
+            {
+                "question": "Which country has the most sheep in the world?", "selectedAnswer": "Wales",
+                "correctAnswer": "China",
+                "result": "Wrong Answer :("
             }
         ],
         "totalCorrectAnswers": 1,
-        "status": 16
+        "status": 14
     },
     {
         "quizID": 1,
-        "quizName": "General Quiz",
+        "quizName": "Animal Quiz",
         "userName": "Emre",
         "questionAndAnswers": [
             {
-                "question": "What is the best game in the world?", "selectedAnswer": "Call Of Duty",
-                "correctAnswer": "Call Of Duty",
+                "question": "In which country can you find the smallest jellyfish?", "selectedAnswer": "South Africa",
+                "correctAnswer": "South Africa",
                 "result": "Correct Answer :)"
             },
             {
-                "question": "What is the capital of Malta", "selectedAnswer": "Mario",
+                "question": "What animals are Holstein Friesians?",
+                "selectedAnswer": "Horses",
+                "correctAnswer": "Horses",
+                "result": "Correct Answer :)"
+            },
+            {
+                "question": "Which famous horse race is held in Melbourne, Australia?", "selectedAnswer": "Melbourne Cup",
-                "correctAnswer": "NFS",
+                "correctAnswer": "The Grand National",
                 "result": "Wrong Answer :("
             },
             {
-                "question": "What is the capital of Turkey", "selectedAnswer": "İstanbul",
+                "question": "Which famous dolphin can you find in Clearwater Aquarium, Florida?", "selectedAnswer": "Flipper",
+                "correctAnswer": "Fungie",
+                "result": "Wrong Answer :("
+            },
+            {
+                "question": "Where can you find the largest coral reef in the world?", "selectedAnswer": "Mexico",
+                "correctAnswer": "Belize",
+                "result": "Wrong Answer :("
+            },
+            {
+                "question": "Which country has the most sheep in the world?", "selectedAnswer": "Wales",
-                "correctAnswer": "İstanbul",
+                "correctAnswer": "India",
-                "result": "Correct Answer :)"
+                "result": "Wrong Answer :("
             }
         ],
-        "totalCorrectAnswers": 1,
+        "totalCorrectAnswers": 2,
-        "status": 16
+        "status": 57
     }
 ]
 ```